Rishav048/Skylel_Assignment/README.md

 - `val --> Which is an array of preseclected values`
 - `readOnly ---> Which is boolean value`

-  ⭕The Input tag has a search functionality with respect countries listed:
+⭕The Input tag has a search functionality with respect countries listed.

-  ⭕You can select or unselect the values:
+⭕You can select or unselect the values.

-  ⭕readOnly value is responsible for disable and enable of all the checkboxes:
+⭕readOnly value is responsible for disable and enable of all the checkboxes.

 ---